The House System at Barker

 With the advent of coeducation in the Senior School in 1975, older students moved from Houses to the Tutor system.
 This has been a successful part of the Senior School experience for over four decades and has offered all students the opportunity for a “fresh start” in the Senior Years.
 The Tutor system enabled students to adopt a more “pre-tertiary” approach to their education, whilst still enjoying the high level of pastoral support from a trusted adult mentor.

-Joining our existing eight Secondary School House names, the list of sixteen individuals captures a strong sense of the cultural distinctives that collectively makes us Barker College.
 The booklet below describes the Secondary School House Names and opens the way to a very exciting future at the School.

 The first three dayboy houses were named Boyce, Butters and Wade after the first three Chairs of Council at Barker.